 What is workers’ compensation insurance?

 Workers’ compensation is a state-mandated insurance that provides medical benefits and wage replacement for employees who have a job-related illness or injury.
 When an employee accepts workers’ comp benefits, they typically waive their right to sue you.
-Workers’ compensation insurance is also known as workers’ comp or workmans’ comp.
+Workers’ compensation insurance also goes by workers’ comp or workmans’ comp.

 Workers’ compensation insurance covers employees regardless of who is at fault.
-The illness or injury could be caused by you, the employee, a co-worker, a customer, or someone else.
+You, the employee, a co-worker, a customer, or something else could cause the illness or injury.

 There are some restrictions, however.
 An employee cannot receive benefits if the illness or injury is purposefully self-inflicted, not job-related, or received while committing a crime or violating a company policy.
 You will want to take the necessary steps if you suspect workers’ compensation fraud.